 Overview.
 The development of effective writing skills in the sciences has become increasingly more important given the critical roles that science plays in society.
-To help undergraduates at the University of Pittsburgh develop such highly valuable skills, the Creative Science Writing Summer Program is intended to foster undergraduate writing projects that are focused on communicating science in a compelling, accessible manner to non-scientists.
-This Program is available to undergraduates in the Departments of Chemistry, Biological Sciences, Physics & Astronomy, Neuroscience, History & Philosophy of Science, and/or English.
-Each of six selected participants will be awarded a prize of $250 to pursue creative writing involving scientific journalism, poetry, and other works of nonfiction during the summer.
+To help undergraduates at the University of Pittsburgh develop such highly valuable skills, the Summer Workshop in Creative Science Writing is intended to foster writing pursuits that are focused on communicating science in a compelling, accessible manner to non-scientists.
+This Workshop is available to undergraduates in the Departments of Chemistry, Biological Sciences, Physics & Astronomy, Neuroscience, History & Philosophy of Science, and/or English.
+Each of four selected participants will be awarded a prize of $250 to pursue creative writing involving scientific journalism, poetry, and other works of nonfiction during the summer.

 - Develop a writing portfolio with at least one piece that is sufficiently revised for submission to a news outlet with a broad readership (e.g., campus literary magazines and newspapers, local Pittsburgh newspapers, online magazines as well as brochures for science museums);